 We continue to see many of our favorite independent restaurants pivot their business model to focus more on curbside pickup and to-go options.
 And while this business adjustment may have been difficult, it has proven to be one of great value to both operators and customers alike.

 The idea behind curbside pick-up is simple enough: customers place an order over the phone, online or through an associated App, they drive to the restaurant, park near the entrance and a restaurant employee hand delivers the packaged food to them through their car window.
-In some case's it makes more sense logistically for the customer to park and grab their food inside from a table near the front, or a table placed right outside the entrance.

 But it isn’t just restaurants benefitting from this new (or new to them) style of service.
 Craft brewers and bars across the country are seeing the positive impact this has had on the restaurant industry and are taking note.

 In an ongoing effort to increase sales for restaurants, bars and craft breweries, many state lawmakers continue to relax some of the restrictions specific to alcohol delivery and "to-go" options.
 As might be expected, each state has been addressing these rules and restrictions differently.